 The Virginia Capes Range Complex spans 270 mi. along the coast from Delaware to North Carolina from the shoreline to 155 NM seaward (Figure 2.1-2).
-The Virginia Capes Range Complex includes special use airspace with associated warning and restricted areas, and surface and subsurface sea space of the Virginia Capes OPAREA.
+The Virginia Capes Range Complex includes special use airspace with associated warning and restricted areas and surface and subsurface sea space of the Virginia Capes OPAREA.
 The Virginia Capes Range Complex also includes established mine warfare training areas located within the lower Chesapeake Bay and off the coast of Virginia.

 The Virginia Capes Range Complex includes over 28,000 NM2 of special use airspace.
-Flight altitudes range from surface to ceilings of 18,000 ft. to unlimited altitudes.
+Flight altitudes range from the surface to unlimited altitudes.
 Five warning areas are located within the Virginia Capes Range Complex.
-Restricted airspace extends from the shoreline to approximately the 3 NM state territorial sea limit within the Virginia Capes Range Complex and is designated as R-6606.
+Restricted airspace extends from the shoreline to approximately the 3-NM state territorial sea limit within the Virginia Capes Range Complex and is designated as R-6606.